Best Homemade Window Cleaner (Streak-Free Glass Cleaner)

 Recipe Notes

-– What Cloth to Use?
-You can use microfiber cloths or rags to wipe your surfaces clean.
+- Cloth Options: You can use microfiber cloths or rags to wipe your surfaces clean.
 I prefer these options or newspaper to paper towels since paper towels leave lint and are more wasteful.

 - Eyeglass Warning: You can use this Homemade Glass Cleaner on your eyeglasses, but only if they are plain glass.
 If they are coated, avoid using this since alcohol will cause crazing (small surface cracks) in polycarbonate plastic.
 It can also cause the lens coating to deteriorate, resulting in less durable glasses that are easily scratched.